Triangle

 BrowneJacobson-logo

 Since 2011, law firm Browne Jacobson has situated its Nottingham office at Castle Meadow Campus and will continue to do business from here.
-Global professional services provider, KPMG have announced they are relocating their Nottingham base to the campus in 2024, as we build the community of business tenants and other organisations.
-The campus will enhance and build new links with local communities, charities, schools and colleges – The Prince’s Trust will also be located on the campus.
+The King's Trust (formerly Prince's Trust) have started to deliver programmes for local young people in 2024, as we build the community of business tenants and other organisations.
+The campus will enhance and build new links with local communities, charities, schools and colleges.

 Together with our partners, we’ll build long-term partnerships to tackle local challenges, innovate, upskill society and provide students with amazing opportunities for knowledge exchange, placements, training opportunities and a dynamic and digital environment of collaboration and problem solving.